Palm oil: Thailand

 Thailand is the world's third-largest producer of crude palm oil, producing 3.6 million tonnes in 2023–24.
 Nearly all of Thai production is consumed locally.
 Almost 85% of palm plantations and extraction mills are in south Thailand.
 At year-end 2016, 4.7 to 5.8 million rai (750,000 to 930,000 ha) were planted in oil palms, employing 300,000 farmers, mostly on small landholdings of 20 rai (3.2 ha).
 ASEAN as a region accounts for 52.5 e6MT of palm oil production, about 85% of the world total and more than 90% of global exports.
 Indonesia accounts for 52% of world exports.
 Malaysian exports total 38%.
 The biggest consumers of palm oil are India, the European Union, and China, with the three consuming nearly 50% of world exports.
 Thailand's Department of Internal Trade (DIT) usually sets the price of crude palm oil and refined palm oil Thai farmers have a relatively low yield compared to those in Malaysia and Indonesia.
 Thai palm oil crops yield 4–17% oil compared to around 20% in competing countries.
 In addition, Indonesian and Malaysian oil palm plantations are 10 times the size of Thai plantations.

 Benin

-Palm is native to the wetlands of western Africa, and south Benin already hosts many palm plantations.
+Palm is native to the wetlands of western Africa, and south Benin hosts many palm plantations.
 Its 'Agricultural Revival Programme' has identified many thousands of hectares of land as suitable for new oil palm export plantations.
-In spite of the economic benefits, Non-governmental organisations (NGOs), such as Nature Tropicale, claim biofuels will compete with domestic food production in some existing prime agricultural sites.
+Non-governmental organisations (NGOs), such as Nature Tropicale, claim biofuels will compete with domestic food production in some existing prime agricultural sites.
 Other areas comprise peat land, whose drainage would have a deleterious environmental impact.
-They are also concerned genetically modified plants will be introduced into the region, jeopardizing the current premium paid for their non-GM crops.
+There is also concern that genetically modified plants will be introduced into the region, jeopardizing the current premium paid for their non-GM crops.

 According to recent article by National Geographic, most palm oil in Benin is still produced by women for domestic use.
 The FAO additionally states that peasants in Benin practice agroecology.
 They harvest palm fruit from small farms and the palm oil is mostly used for local consumption.